uyuni-project/poc-uyuni-health-check/README.md

   * Remove the timestamp for the log lines for cleaner output
   * Parse and unify the log levels in promtail
     The issue here is that `Critical` is showing in some log messages as parts of class names and probably we are missing some log entries due to slightly different wordings.
+* Allow running based on an archive of extracted logs (supportconfig?)

 ## Authors